Five Reason I Follow a Writer

 Later in your writing career, you will have a core group of people who follow you.
 You will notice that you are all quite similar and you build on each other's work while still having a unique brand.
 You have won yourself a cult of followers!

-These people follow your writings, not necessarily because they believe in them or agree with them even--'cause heaven knows I don't agree with some of the hubbers I follow!
+These people follow your writings, not necessarily because they believe in them or agree with them even--'cause heaven knows I don't agree with some of the writers I follow!

 You entertain these people and give them something to laugh about and ideas to write about.
 It's a mutually beneficial relationship if you do it right; and it can grow your follower-ship, your fan(atics) to unbelievable numbers!

-For the remainder of this article, I will provide Five reasons I follow a Hubber or Blogger, or why I should follow a Writer at least!
+For the remainder of this article, I will provide Five reasons I follow a Writer!
 Do not judge me too harshly.
-If you see what I write about and the number of followers I have compared to some others here, you will take what I provide with salt, a roll and a side salad--with lime juice!
+If you see what I write about and the number of followers I have compared to some others here, you will take what I provide with salt, a roll, and a side salad--with lime juice!

 Reason Number ONE: You genuinely liked the writings.